Molecular force spectroscopy of kinetochore-microtubule attachment {\it in silico}: Mechanical signatures of an unusual catch bond and collective effects: Rupture of kt-MT attachment under ramp force for N=1

+In the Fig.\ref{fig_1MT ramp2}(b) we have plotted mean rupture force as a function of loading rate.
+Mean rupture force increases with increasing loading rate.
 The increase of mean and most probable rupture force with increasing loading rate is also observed in case of common ligand-receptor attachments \cite{friddle12}; it follows from the mathematical form of the equation

 which is nothing but the equation (\ref{eq-Pont}) expressed in terms of force $F$ rather than time $t$.
 Eqn.(\ref{eq-PonF}) implies that the rate of decay of the bound state of the bond is inversely proportional to the loading rate $a$.
-Consequently, the ligand-receptor bond persists up to higher values of force when subjected to faster loading rates.
+Consequently, the kt-MT attachment persists up to higher values of force when subjected to faster loading rates.